ldegaetano/go-ddd-example/README.md

 ## Features and Roadmap
 ### v0.1

-* Service as a transparent cache for retrive prices.
+* Prices service as a transparent cache for retrive prices.
 * Prices storage.
 * Prices cache.
 * Prices handler.